Dark Degeneracy in DESI DR2: Interacting or Evolving Dark Energy?: Conclusions

 \item \textbf{Breaking the Degeneracy:} While the two extended models are statistically indistinguishable based on their expansion history parameters $(w_0, w_a)$, we demonstrated that the degeneracy is broken when considering the matter sector.
 The Interaction model predicts a significantly higher present-day matter density ($\Omega_m$) and a lower amplitude of matter fluctuations ($\sigma_8$) compared to both $\Lambda$CDM and the CPL model.

 \item \textbf{A Physical Mechanism with Testable Consequences:} We identified the physical origin of this broken degeneracy: a sign change in the interaction term $\tilde{Q}(z)$ at low redshift ($z \approx 0.8$), which reverses the energy flow from dark matter decaying into dark energy to the opposite process.
-This transition is directly tied to the $w=-1$ crossing in the CPL parameterization; in this sense, the interacting approach may be viewed as more physical, since it avoids the problematic crossing by construction, as also argued in \citet{Guedezounme:2025wav}.
+This transition is directly tied to the $w=-1$ crossing in the CPL parameterization; in this sense, the interacting approach may be viewed as more physical, since it avoids the problematic crossing by construction \citep{Guedezounme:2025wav,Wang:2025znm}.
 The late-time injection of dark matter has profound and testable implications.

-\item \textbf{Alleviation of the $S_8$ Tension:} The combination of a higher $\Omega_m$ and a lower $\sigma_8$ leads the Interaction model to predict $S_8 \approx 0.74$, a value that could accommodate the lower $S_8$ values reported by weak lensing surveys, although we emphasize that these data were not included in our fit.
+\item \textbf{Alleviation of the $S_8$ Tension:} The combination of a higher $\Omega_m$ and a lower $\sigma_8$ leads the Interaction model to predict a lower value of $S_8$ on the redshift range probed by weak lensing data, although we emphasize that these data were not included in our fit.

 \item \textbf{A New Tension with Growth of Structure:} The same mechanism that alleviates the $S_8$ tension leads to a unique prediction for the evolution of the growth rate, $f\sigma_8(z)$.
 The model predicts a sharp suppression of growth at $z < 0.8$, which is in disagreement with measurements of the growth rate.